MilesBreslin/Chunky-Bits/README.md

 This is not intended to be a self-contained storage solution.
 Chunky Bits is a tool that only makes sense in a ecosystem of other common applications and tools.
 It is up to you to design your own storage solution.
 See the recommended cluster for more information.

+##### Data Loss Warning

+This software is currently in an alpha state.
+This is an education experiment, not a production tool.
+I take no responsibility for how you use this tool and any data-loss that may incur from it.
+You have been warned.
+See [LICENSE](./LICENSE) file for more details.

 ### Design

 Given a file, Chunky Bits will split it into parts.
 A file part will consist of `d` data chunks and `p` parity chunks.
 A single part will be distributed at least `d+p` destinations.
 A metadata file will be returned containing at least the checksums of each chunk, the locations of each chunk, and the length of the file.